ninbura/windows/README.md

 - drivers you typically need to grab from your motherboards support page
 	- audio driver
 		- usually labeled as realtek
-	- intel chipset driver
+	- intel chipset driver (intel cpus only)
+  		- there may be multiple "chipset" style drivers
+    		- look for drivers titled as so
+			- intel serial i/o
+    			- intel management engine
+			- intel me
+    			- intel mei
+         		- intel inf
-		- only required if you're using an intel cpu
+           		- intel hid
+		- you should see one or many of the aformentioned intel chipset drivers
 	- sata driver
 		- only required if you're using sata based storage
 		- typically labeled as "intel rapid storage technology"